What are the risk factors for nasal cavity and paranasal sinus cancers?

 Human papilloma virus infection

 The human papilloma virus (HPV) is a group of over 100 related viruses.
 They are called papilloma viruses because some of them cause a type of benign growth called a papilloma, which is more commonly known as a wart.
 Some types of HPV can cause cancers of the cervix, vagina, anus, vulva, penis, mouth, and throat.
-HPV is rarely detected in cancers of the nasal cavity and paranasal sinuses.
-There is little evidence that infection with a cancer-causing type of HPV causes these cancers.
+HPV has been detected in some cancers of the nasal cavity and paranasal sinuses.
+These cancers are linked to a better outcome.
+However, cancers of the nasal cavity or sinuses linked to HPV are rare.

 People with the inherited form of retinoblastoma, a type of eye cancer that typically develops in children, have an increased risk of nasal cavity cancer if their retinoblastoma was treated with radiation.